WeiRui-Wang/Pipeline/README.md

 # Project M1 - Pipelines

 ## Project Overview
-Provision and run tasks inside a computing environment from a host machine by using designing a pipeline.
+Provision and run tasks inside a computing environment from a host machine by designing a pipeline.

 ## Project Evaluation
 |Project Task | Points |